Original Abstract Paintings by Gregory Christeas

 Abstract art by Gregory Christeas, a celebrated Greek American artist of the Diaspora and national hero.

-Gregory creates original abstract paintings for sale from his studio in Long Branch, New Jersey.
+Gregory creates original abstract paintings from his studio in Long Branch, New Jersey.
 Over six decades, his work has developed into a refined abstract language shaped by memory, freedom, and the sea.
 Each painting is an original, museum-quality work built through layered color, tension, and disciplined physical engagement with the canvas.

 A Journey of Rhythm and Soul